mariadolores06/README-generator/README.md

 ## Description

 The README Generator is a command-line application that prompts users for information about their project and generates a professional README.
+A README file generally follows the same set up, so this application should make the process a lot smoother and faster.
+This allows developers to focus on their actual code.

 ## Table of Contents